glisak/Rhetos-wiki/Data-migration.md

   be copied only on a fist call.
   This ensures that later script will not overwrite data modification of a previous script.

+### Database structure independence

+The data migration scripts are independent of the current database structure, so the developers don't need to couple the database structure versioning with the data migration scripts.

+In the following examples, the same data-migration script is executed in different database versions (before or after upgrading the database), resulting with the identical data at the end.
+The steps that follow the main data flow are marked bold.

+The examples show the effect of a data-migration script that copies the data from entity A to B, when the entity in module "M" is renamed from "A" to "B".

+Option A) Deployment before the data migration:

+1. DeployPackages.exe - Update database
+    1. **Drop M.A: backup to _M.A**
+    2. Create M.B
+2. Manual execution of the data-migration script
+    1. DataMigrationUse M.A: M.A => _M.A (nothing to do, A does not exits, _A already contains old data)
+    2. DataMigrationUse M.B: M.B => _M.B (B is empty)
+    3. **SQL update query: _M.A => _M.B**
+    4. **DataMigrationApply M.B: _M.B => M.B**

+Option B) Data migration before the deployment:

+1. DeployPackages.exe - Data migration
+    1. **DataMigrationUse M.A: M.A => _M.A**
+    2. DataMigrationUse M.B: M.B => _M.B (nothing to do, B does not exist)
+    3. **Update: _M.A => _M.B**
+    4. DataMigrationApply M.B: _M.B => M.B (nothing to do, B does not exist)
+2. DeployPackages.exe - Update database
+    1. Drop M.A
+    2. **Create M.B: restore from _B**

 ### Cleanup

 * After upgrading the database, `DeployPackages.exe` will delete the migration columns and tables